Thales-Gabriel42/Thales-Gabriel42/README.md

 <img align="center" alt="Instagram" width="42px" src="github-instagram-icon.png?raw=true"  title="@tael42f"/>
 </a>

 ### My name's Thales Gabriel de Lima I'm a 19 years old student I live in Franca-SP and I'm in search of knowledge and improvement.
 I like Technology and eletronics.
-I want to learn JavaScript, Java and improve my skills in Arduino programming.
-I also want to program games I have a little knowledge in Unity and I want to upgrade them.
+I want to learn Java and improve my skills in Arduino programming.

 ### <b>
 - Languages